Biolinks Map for South Gippsland

 We held an online information session about the project on Wednesday 7 May 2025.
 See the video below to hear from James, learn about how the biolinks map will be created and what it will look like.

-As part of this project, we asked stakeholders and people who are familiar with their local landscape to provide some details about habitat they were familiar with, to help improve our understanding and improve the modelling process.
+As part of this project, we invited stakeholders and local community members with on-ground knowledge of the landscape to share details about the habitat they know well.
+Their insights have helped strengthen our understanding and refine the modelling process.

-The webmap is now closed and the project team is using it to inform the mapping process.
+The community feedback period has now closed, and the project team is using the collected information to inform the next stage of mapping.

 Get Involved Today